Ada-Developers-Academy/core-unit-1/oop-relationships/inheritance.md

 - Adds `()`s to the right of the class name
 - Puts the name of the parent class in the `()`s

-Depending on how the project is organized, it's possible that this module needs to import the parent class, now:
+Depending on how the project is organized, we may need to import the parent class so that Python is able to find the name.
+Like this:

 ```python
 import ExampleParentClass